The Long and Winding Road: Dispute over Spector's overdubs

-McCartney asked Klein to dissolve the Beatles' partnership, but was refused.
-Outraged, he took the case to the High Court in London in early 1971, naming Klein and the other Beatles as defendants.
+Around this time, McCartney asked Klein to dissolve the Beatles' partnership, but was refused.
+He took the case to the High Court in London in early 1971, naming Klein and the other Beatles as defendants.
 Among the six reasons McCartney gave for dissolving the Beatles was that Klein's company, ABKCO, had imposed changes to "The Long and Winding Road" without consulting McCartney.
 In his written affidavit, Starr countered this statement by saying that when Spector had sent acetates of Let It Be to each of the Beatles for their approval, with a request also for feedback: "We all said yes.
 Even at the beginning Paul said yes.
 I spoke to him on the phone, and said, 'Did you like it?' and he said, 'Yeah, it's OK.'
 He didn't put it down."
 Starr added: "And then suddenly he didn't want it to go out.
 Two weeks after that, he wanted to cancel it."
-Author Nicholas Schaffner commented that, in light of McCartney's contention in the High Court, it was surprising that he personally accepted the band's Grammy Award for Let It Be in March 1971 – when the album won in the category Best Original Score Written for a Motion Picture or Television Special – and that he chose to feature his wife Linda's voice so prominently on his post-Beatles recordings.
+Author Nicholas Schaffner commented that, in light of McCartney's contention in the High Court, it was surprising that he personally accepted the band's Grammy Award for Let It Be in March 1971 and that he chose to feature his wife Linda's voice so prominently on his post-Beatles recordings.

-Speaking to music journalist Richard Williams soon after the overdubbing sessions, Spector said that he had asked whether any of the Beatles would like to help him produce the album, but none of them had wanted to.
-He later said he was forced into orchestrating "The Long and Winding Road" to cover the poor quality of Lennon's bass playing; Spector also denied that McCartney was not consulted, saying that he had first contacted McCartney about the choice of musical arranger.
-In his book Revolution in the Head, Beatles scholar Ian MacDonald wrote: "The song was designed as a standard to be taken up by mainstream balladeers ...
-It features some atrocious bass-playing by Lennon, prodding clumsily around as if uncertain of the harmonies and making many comical mistakes.
+Soon after the overdubbing sessions, Spector said he had asked the Beatles whether they wanted to help him produce the album, and none of them did.
+He later disclosed, as reported in the 2009 documentary The Agony and the Ecstasy of Phil Spector, that he was forced into orchestrating "The Long and Winding Road" to cover the poor quality of Lennon's bass playing; Spector also denied that McCartney was not consulted, saying that he had first contacted McCartney about the choice of musical arranger.
+In his book Revolution in the Head, MacDonald writes: "In particular, it features some atrocious bass-playing by Lennon, prodding clumsily around as if uncertain of the harmonies and making many comical mistakes. ...
 Lennon's crude bass playing on 'The Long and Winding Road', though largely accidental, amounts to sabotage when presented as finished work."
-In 2003, Spector called McCartney's criticism "hypocritical", alleging that "Paul had no problem picking up the Academy Award [sic] for the Let It Be movie soundtrack, (Note: Although McCartney accepted the Grammy Award in Los Angeles, a month before the Oscars ceremony, the Academy Award for Best Original Song Score was picked up by Quincy Jones, who says McCartney refused to attend.) nor did he have any problem in using my arrangement of the string and horn and choir parts when he performed it during 25 years of touring on his own.
+(Note: According to Guesdon and Margotin, instead of inserting orchestral overdubs, Spector could have lowered the bass part in the recording to dilute it.)
+In 2003, Spector called McCartney's criticism "hypocritical", alleging that "Paul had no problem picking up the Academy Award [Grammy Award] for the Let It Be movie soundtrack, (Note: McCartney accepted the Grammy in Los Angeles in March 1971, but when a month later, the film won the Academy Award for Best Original Song Score, none of the Beatles were in attendance.
+Producer and composer Quincy Jones collected the reward on their behalf.) nor did he have any problem in using my arrangement of the string and horn and choir parts when he performed it during 25 years of touring on his own.
 If Paul wants to get into a pissing contest about it, he's got me mixed up with someone who gives a shit."